BYOL – Bring Your Own Language

 BYOL – Bring Your Own Language:

-BYOL is part of the Sharing Lives, Sharing Languages project by the Scottish Refugee Council (2019-2020)
+BYOL is part of the Sharing Lives, Sharing Languages scheme by the Scottish Refugee Council (2019-2020) and was funded by the EU/AMIF